Counselling parents and families?

 Nottingham is a great place to study, with a welcoming community of more than 60,000 students from around the world.
 It’s about 2 hours by train from London and Manchester, with an affordable cost of living.
 It’s quite a small city by UK standards – our international students love the fact that you can easily walk around the city and find everything you need for work and leisure.

 Whether you’re looking for a night out or want to relax and unwind in a quiet cafe, Nottingham has something for everyone in its affordable variety of attractions, shopping venues, nightlife, and natural spaces.

-We’ve got campuses across Nottinghamshire, each uniquely developed to the needs of our student community.
+We’ve got campuses across Nottinghamshire, each uniquely developed to the needs of our NTU community.

 Being a student is about more than just studying – it’s a way of life.
 Discover likeminded communities and broaden your horizons with access to over 100 societies, 60 sports clubs, volunteering opportunities, and more.

 NTU is one of the most sustainable universities in the world.
 Our Embracing Sustainability and Net Zero Carbon strategy enable a culture of sustainable development across the NTU community.